-HubSpot and Outlook.
-The first one is a state of the art CRM & marketing beast, the second one is the environment you spend most of your working day in.
+HubSpot is a state-of-the-art CRM and marketing beast, whereas Outlook is the environment you probably spend most of your working day in.
 If you’re not properly connecting these two apps, you’re missing out.
 PieSync offers a perfect bridge between Outlook and HubSpot.

-There are a couple of Outlook plugins available for HubSpot users.
-Whether it’s a desktop tray application to install, or a web browser extension these add-ons - among other things - help transfer email conversations from Outlook to have them show up in HubSpot.
-Or they give you a handy access to look up HubSpot details right from within Outlook.
+There are a couple of Outlook plug-ins available for HubSpot users.
+Whether it’s a desktop tray application to install or a web browser extension, these add-ons, among other things, help transfer email conversations from Outlook to have them show up in HubSpot.
+They also allow you to look up HubSpot details from within Outlook.

-When should you choose PieSync to sync HubSpot & Outlook?
+Why should you choose PieSync to sync HubSpot and Outlook?

 On the HubSpot community forums it seems to be a source of some disappointment that a sync with Outlook contacts is not offered out of the box.

 PieSync truly strengthens the link between your contacts databases.
-It will ensure contacts that you manage in HubSpot are available in Outlook and vice versa.
+It will make sure that contacts you manage in HubSpot are available in Outlook and vice-versa.

 This consistency is required for various reasons.
 Think of email communication that takes place in Outlook: it can only be properly linked inside HubSpot if the contacts exist there in the first place.

 Sure, HubSpot has a fully functioning mobile app which gives you access to those contacts.
 But that’s not enough.
-You need HubSpot contacts to live inside Outlook, because your smartphone syncs natively to Outlook, it doesn’t sync natively to HubSpot.
-With PieSync, you’ll get the benefit to recognize incoming calls immediately, based on whatever info is found in HubSpot.
+You need HubSpot contacts to live inside Outlook, because your smartphone syncs natively to Outlook but not HubSpot.
+With PieSync, you’ll have the benefit of recognizing incoming calls immediately, based on whatever info is found in HubSpot.
 Working caller ID.
 Finally.

-All contact attributes will live in perfect 2-way synchronization: up-to-date contacts all the time.
+All contact attributes will live in perfect two-way synchronization: up-to-date contacts all the time.

 Just to be clear: which contacts will be synced by PieSync?

-PieSync provides a solution to 2-way sync contacts you would find in Microsoft Outlook, specifically inside personal contacts folders.
-A personal Outlook Contacts Folder is meant…
+PieSync provides a solution to bidirectionally sync contacts you would find in Microsoft Outlook, specifically inside personal contacts folders.
+A personal Outlook Contacts folder easily syncs with your smartphone.

 Sounds great!
 How do I set up this sync?

-If you haven’t already, set up a free trial between Hubspot and Outlook.
-A one time operation involves authorizing both apps at this stage, which is super easy.
-A popup will open inside PieSync and you just log in to both platforms respectively.
-This brings you to the sync setup, where you can leave everything to its default settings, or really dial in some custom syncs.
+If you haven’t already, start your free PieSync trial and set up a sync between Hubspot and Outlook.
+A one-time operation involves logging into both apps at this stage, which is super easy.
+A popup will open inside PieSync and you can log in to both platforms respectively.
+This brings you to the sync setup, where you can leave everything in its default settings or create some custom syncs.

 The connection can be adjusted in several ways.
-The default setting of a sync is always a 2-way sync.
+The default setting of a sync is always a two-way sync.
 This means you allow PieSync to transfer changes you make to contacts in HubSpot as well as in Outlook.
-We recommend you keep this 2-way setting.
-However make sure you understand the two rules that you start off with by default.
+We recommend you keep this two-way setting.
+However, make sure you understand the two rules that you start off with by default: